pmoschos/python_cf5/chapter07/README.md

 #### `main.py` 🧪
 Runs all unit tests.
 - **Explanation**: This script defines a `main` function that loads and runs all the unit tests defined in `tests.py` using the `unittest` framework.
 It provides a convenient way to execute the test suite and ensure that all the functionalities are working as expected.

+#### `config.py` ⚙️
+Configuration file for setting up paths.
+- **Explanation**: This script contains the `APP_PATH` variable, which should be set to the absolute path of the project directory.
+It helps in managing the file paths required by other scripts for imports and configurations.

 ### Educational Value 🎓